 If you need help developing a blog content strategy and social media plan for 2017, I can help.
 I’ve worked with small businesses and nonprofits on campaigns and content calendars.
 I can also provide ghost writing services for your brand if you need great original content.

 Some things never go out of style.

 Customers want great products and stellar service.
 You want a loyal brand following and new business leads.

 In a world full of constant digital noise, businesses need classic communication that is more than just another dress off the rack.

 Every Tweet you post, every hashtag you select, and every Facebook update you publish should build your brand and share your story.
 LBD Marketing offers a full-suite of content marketing, social media, and online community management solutions.
 We will help you effectively orchestrate all of your content marketing efforts into a seamless story.
 We specialize in lifestyle and women’s interest brands, but we have the marketing acumen to help build any brand.

 Founder and native Nashvillian Jamie Reeves has more than 20 years of experience in corporate communications, writing, editing, and social media management.
 She has worked in a higher education setting at Vanderbilt University, as well as a corporate and agency environment.
 Her broad experience in communications and her decade of influential blogging on a personal and brand level offer a stellar combination of skill sets that will benefit your business.
 She has interviewed everyone from actor Steve Carell to former U.S. Senator Bill Frist.
-She is a longtime mom blogger at www.blondemomblog.com and has worked with brands such as Nissan, Dryel and Tuesday Morning.
+She is a longtime mom blogger at www.blondemomblog.com and has worked with brands such as Toyota, Honda, Nissan, Lee Jeans, Dryel and Tuesday Morning.

 Jamie is also past president of the Nashville chapter of Femcity, a global women’s business networking group.